-Knowing where water is on your property, how much you have available and its quality is vital after a fire.
+Knowing where water is on your property and how much you have available is vital in times of drought.
 Assessing your water resources involves:

-- Personal knowledge of your property. - Assesment of possible contaminants from runoff or storage containers. - Continuous observation. - Knowing the quantity of each water storage. - Knowing the safe pumping rate from bores or wells. - Being aware of any conditions (like cease-to-pump rules) in any water sharing plans for your area. - Monitoring evaporation rates. - Drawing on past experiences of water use during drought and long dry spells, e.g., which water storages are spring fed and which have had extremely poor quality water in the last 10-15 per cent. - Knowing the duration of your eligibility for emergency supply.
+- Personal knowledge of your property. - Continuous observation. - Knowing the quantity of each water storage. - Knowing the safe pumping rate from bores or wells. - Being aware of any conditions (like cease-to-pump rules) in any water sharing plans for your area. - Monitoring evaporation rates. - Drawing on past experiences of water use during drought and long dry spells, e.g., which water storages are spring fed and which have had extremely poor quality water in the last 10-15 per cent.